Last Updated on: 30th November 2020

 File or DFS encryption

-The encryption is based on the standard AES 256 algorithm, but the mode of encryption is CTR or the counter mode.
+The encryption is based on the standard AES 256 algorithm, and the mode of encryption is either CTR or GCM.
 In AES 256, the plaintext that needs to be encrypted is divided into packets of data or blocks.
 Since we are encrypting the contents of files here, the algorithm should ensure that each block's encryption is independent of another, so that the attacker does not get any information about the file even if the block ciphers are compromised.
 For this requirement, the CTR mode is ideal.

 Like in DB encryption, file encryption also has two levels: